alonbebchuk/GNN-Pretraining/report/report.md

 2. **The Link Prediction Paradox**: The unexpected success of linear probing over full fine-tuning for link prediction tasks reveals that pre-trained representations can actively harm performance when allowed to adapt.

-3. **Overfitting Dominates**: The failure of ENZYMES (included in pre-training) versus the relative success of PTC_MR (excluded from pre-training) demonstrates that pre-training leads to overfitting rather than useful generalization.
+3. **Task Interference Dominates**: The failure of ENZYMES (included in pre-training) versus the relative success of PTC_MR (excluded from pre-training) demonstrates that pre-training leads to representation corruption through task interference rather than useful generalization.

 4. **Complexity Hurts**: Simpler pre-training schemes (b2) perform less poorly than complex multi-task schemes (s4, s5), suggesting that task interference outweighs any potential synergies.